 Joel Ing is a housing developer at a firm which partners with nonprofits and Housing Authorities throughout the state to build and acquire affordable apartment developments.
 His background in real estate, finance, and asset management provides him with relevant experience to review PSA’s funding, budgets, leases, and various matters related to the operations of the stadium.
 Joel has spent his entire career in the public finance field, previously as an investment banker and a credit analyst at a major bond rating firm.

 As a second generation Seattleite and a regular user and strong supporter of publicly-funded gathering places, he understands the value and importance that parks, libraries and stadiums provide to a community.
 Joel is interested in the ongoing economic and social impact the Stadium has on the city and state, and is committed to ensuring the public’s interests are well represented on the PSA Board.

 He has been an active volunteer on a wide range of community causes including serving on the boards of Inter*Im Community Development Association, Asian Community Leadership Foundation, and Seattle (Public Schools) Academy of Finance.
 Joel is married with two children, and an avid sports participant and fan.
-His appointment to the PSA Board runs through July, 2017.
+Joel's appointment runs through July, 2021.